 Modified versions of this definition have been generally adopted, with few variations from authors and organizations.
-The variations stems from differences in interpretation.
+The variations stems from differences in interpretation:

-"Some use it to describe a tool: a framework is used as a checklist of issues and a way of structuring analysis.
+Some use it to describe a tool: a framework is used as a checklist of issues and a way of structuring analysis.
 At the other extreme, some treat it as an operational objective and see their mission as improving the sustainability of livelihoods.
 Some value it as a set of principles that can be applied in almost any situation, but others view it as a call for specific SL projects or SL programmes.
-Many view it as an approach to development, combining various of the elements above".
-II to enhance progress in poverty elimination.
-Scoones, (1998)14, focused on not undermining the natural resource base.
-Farrington et al, (1999)15 focused on both of these issues.
-Soussan et al (2003) like Scoones (1998) focused on resources and more so natural resources.
+Many view it as an approach to development, combining various of the elements above (Ashley and Carney, 1999).

+Carney's (1998)[4] definition is much the same as Chambers and Conway (1992) with the exception that it emphasizes the intergenerational component.
+Ashley and Carney (1999)[5] saw it was a mode of thinking about the objectives, scope and priorities for development, in order to enhance progress in poverty elimination.
+Scoones (1998)[6], focussed on not undermining the natural resource base.
+Farrington et al. (1999) (see footnote 6) focussed on both of these issues.
+Soussan et al. (2003) like Scoones (1998) focussed on resources and more so natural resources.
 The link made was poverty to natural resources usage.
 They saw the concept of livelihood as being dynamic, complex, influenced by external forces and made through conscious choice.
-Ellis (2000)16 emphasized access to assets and highlighted the activities that are impacted by social relations and institutions: gender, class, kin and belief systems.
-Radoki, (2002)17 saw it as dependent on income from employment and remuneration from assets and entitlements.
-Messer and Townsley (2003) stated that a livelihood is basically the means that a household uses to achieve its well-being and sustain it.
-Wallman (1984)18 saw a livelihood as an umbrella concept, which suggests that social life is layered and that these layers overlap: both in the way
+Ellis (2000) (cited in University of professional Educator, 2006) emphasized access to assets and highlighted the activities that are impacted by social relations and institutions: gender, class, kin and belief systems.
+Radoki (2002)[7] saw it as dependent on income from employment and remuneration from assets and entitlements.
+Messer and Townslev (2003) stated that a livelihood is basically the means that a household uses to achieve its well-being and sustain it.
+Wallman (1984) (cited in University of Professional Educators, 2006) saw a livelihood as an umbrella concept, which suggests that social life is layered and that these layers overlap; both in the way people talk about them and the way they should be analyzed.
+Singh and Titi (1994)[8] saw SL as incorporating the idea of change and uncertainty and is located analytically in the concept of a socioecological system[9].
+They saw SL as people's capacities to: "generate and maintain their means of living, enhance their wellbeing and that of future generations," Krantz (2001) believed that the concept of SL is an attempt to go beyond the traditional definitions and approaches to poverty eradication.
+These initial approaches focussed on certain aspects or manifestations of poverty, e.g. low income and did not consider issues such as vulnerability and social exclusion.
+Therefore, for him SL is an expansion of poverty to include vulnerability and social exclusion at best.
+Carswell et al. (1997) cited in Scoones (1998) points out: